-Mischa Maisky cello – Lily Maisky piano – Sascha Maisky violin – Julian Rachlin violin – Sara McElravy viola
+Mischa Maisky cello – Lily Maisky piano – Sascha Maisky violin – Julian Rachlin violin – Sarah McElravy viola

 Piano quintet, op.
 44 Robert Schumann